Free U.S. Shipping ($70+)

 The dosage was calculated by converting the body weight from pounds to kilograms (1 lb = 0.453592 kg) and multiplying by the respective mg/kg rate.

 Please keep in mind that these doses are purely informational and based on one study.
-You should consult a healthcare provider about more tailored epicatechin supplement doses, especially if you're on medication or have a health condition.
+You should consult a healthcare provider about how to incorporate epicatechin doses, especially if you're on medication or have a health condition.

 A bottle of epicatechin tablets with tablets all around

-Epicatechin, like many supplements, doesn't have set dosages, nor is it approved by the FDA to treat or manage any specific health conditions.
-Its primary role in the supplement market is to increase the dietary intake of this particular flavonoid.
+Epicatechin doesn't have set dosages, nor is it approved by the FDA to treat or manage any specific health conditions.
+Its primary role in the vitamin market is to increase the dietary intake of this particular flavonoid.

 Body Essentials and Element Nutriceuticals Epicatechin delivers 300 mg of epicatechin per serving.
-This range can be a good starting point for those new to epicatechin supplementation, aiming to leverage its general health benefits, such as improved blood flow and enhanced muscle strength.
+This range can be a good starting point for those new to epicatechin, aiming to leverage its general health benefits, such as improved blood flow and enhanced muscle strength.

 How Much Epicatechin for Muscle Growth?